Cross Country Skiing in the Adirondacks

 Check out the Paul Smith's Visitors Interpretive Center trails, offering wildlife lookouts, or head to Dewey Mountain in Saranac Lake for their Friday night Ski Jams complete with live music and refreshments.

 Lake George area recreational trails parallel the Hudson River and wind around the Adirondack foothills.
-The Tughill Plateau may be well known as a NY snowmobiling haven - yet cross-country ski trails can be found everywhere.
+The Tughill Plateau may be well known as an NY snowmobiling haven - yet cross-country ski trails can be found everywhere.
 Check out Barnes Corners Ski trails or the Lowville Forestry Nature Trail for scenic, leisurely skiing.
 For an adrenaline-pumping experience, check out one of the eight ski resorts in the region and discover why we're the winter destination of choice for generations of skiers, riders, and snowmobilers.